-Update (July 23, 2014) --- Freedom Dog Park will reopen to the public on Wednesday, July 30th after almost two weeks of precautionary measures to decontaminate the park.
-Crews had to wait until the ground dried completely from the rains last Thursday before beginning the process of cleaning and disinfecting.
-All visible dog feces will be removed and all drinking bowls replaced.
-The dog park will receive two rounds of remediation utilizing a diluted bleach solution to spray all areas where feces was found, as well as dog equipment, dog wash stations, drinking fountains, entry ways, parking lot, etc. The irrigation will run in the evening and/or morning as necessary, and crews will conduct a final sweep of the dog park, along with regularly scheduled maintenance, on Tuesday, July 29th.
+A dog that recently visited Freedom Dog Park has been diagnosed with parvovirus and as a precaution the Town has closed the dog park for cleaning and sanitation.
+The dog park will receive remediation utilizing a diluted bleach solution to spray all areas where feces was found, as well as dog equipment, dog wash stations, drinking fountains, entry ways, etc. The irrigation will run in the evening and/or morning as necessary, and crews will conduct a final sweep of the dog park.
+We anticipate reopening the dog park on Saturday, June 13th.

-Although the dog park is being thoroughly cleaned and sanitized, there is no guarantee the virus has been eliminated.
-Staff will remain vigilant and monitor any indication of further canine exposure to parvovirus.
+Vaccinated dogs are usually protected against contracting the virus, but that is not always the case.
+If you have concerns or notice unusual symptoms in your dog, please contact your veterinarian.
 Freedom Dog Park guidelines require that all visiting dogs have a current rabies vaccination, and no puppies under four months old are allowed.
 Talk with your veterinarian about other vaccinations that help protect your pet from common canine illnesses such as parvovirus (there is a parvovirus vaccination available).

 Please make sure to pick up all feces left by your dog.